 There are numerous responsibilities that you assume as co-chair of an HL7 Work Group (WG) or Board appointed committee.
 This booklet is provided to assist you with those responsibilities.
 In addition to this guide, all co-chairs should be familiar with:

-The HL7 http://www.hl7.org/permalink/?Bylaws
+The HL7 Bylaws

-The HL7 Governance and Operations Manual () – updated three time a year http://www.hl7.org/permalink/?GOM
+The HL7 Governance and Operations Manual (GOM) – may be updated three time a year

-The can be found at: http://www.hl7.org/permalink/?CoChairHandbook
+The HL7 Essential Requirements: Due Process Requirements for HL7 American National Standards (HL7 ER) – may be updated three times a year

+The Co-Chair Handbook

-Suggestions for improvements/corrections to this document should be sent to the Associate Executive Director of HL7 (Karenvan@hl7.org) and the of PIC (http://www.hl7.org/Special/committees/pi/leadership.cfm).
+Suggestions for improvements/corrections to this document should be sent to the Associate Executive Director of HL7 (Karenvan@hl7.org) and the Co-chairs of the Process Improvement WG.

 This booklet is divided into the following sections:

-Organization Structure – provides a breakdown of the HL7 organization.
+Organizational Structure – provides a breakdown of the HL7 organizational structure.

 Administrative Responsibilities – provides instructions for completing the administrative responsibilities of being a co-chair, such as draft agendas, chairing the meetings, taking/posting minutes, etc.